bryan-at-looker/embed-sdk-sko-markdown/section5.md

 In the case above we're both updating the visualization configuration and running at the dashboard so theres a reload.
 But the dashboard doesn't have to reload to set options.
 Lets take an example where we will change all of our visualizations to tables by clicking a button.

+First lets create a function that accepts an input of the element we clicked on and

+1. Flips the color of the icon
+2. Flips the value associated to the icon
+3. Uses the value to determine if we are swapping to tables or from tables
+4. If we're going to tables, it loops through each element and changes the vis_config.type to `looker_grid` then uses `.setOptions()` to set the visualization configuration
+5. If we're moving from tables, it takes the default dashboard options

 ```

 ```